The Good Life and Money (Matthew 6:19-34)

 God Provides

 Jesus points out that God has a pretty good track record of providing.
 Just think of how he’s provided for the birds, lilies, and grass.
-If God does such good job of providing for them, why would we think that he’s going to have a hard time providing for us?
+If God does such a good job of providing for them, why would we think that he’s going to have a hard time providing for us?

 I grew up in a poor family.
 My mother was a single mother when there weren’t many single mothers around.
 She didn’t have a job.
 She didn’t have a hope of having enough money to pay the mortgage and feed the kids.
 And yet, somehow, she had enough.
 She never had more, but she always had enough to get by.
 Now she says she doesn’t know how the money stretched the way that it did.
 Seeing how God provided for her has helped me when we’ve been through tough times financially ourselves.